fbpx

 Reading Time: 4 minutes

-From voice-activated shopping assistants to digital mirrors and connected shelves, tech-infused retail is suddenly everywhere
+From voice-activated shopping assistants to digital mirrors and connected shelves, un-store tech is suddenly everywhere.

 bottlerocket_alexa.jpg